-Frank Sargent is a principal investigator in the Division of Molecular Microbiology within the College of Life Sciences at the University of Dundee.
+Frank Sargent is a principal investigator in the Division of Molecular Microbiology within the School of Life Sciences at the University of Dundee.

 Work in this research group concentrates on the molecular biology of bacterial respiration and fermentation.
-Escherichia coli and Salmonella enterica are related bacteria that display versatile metabolic capabilities.
-These bacteria can grow easily in the absence of oxygen either by substituting a number of different organic or inorganic compounds as electron acceptors, or by switching to a fermentative metabolism.
-This respiratory flexibility is thanks to a bank of different respiratory enzymes available to these bacteria.
+Escherichia coli, Salmonella enterica and Serratia marcescens are related bacteria that display versatile metabolic capabilities.
+These bacteria can grow under a range of different environmental conditions, including anaerobically, and on a range of different nutrient sources, including complex substrates such as chitin.

 Targeting of GFP to the bacterial periplasm